FC Tosno: RFPL Year (2017–2018)

 As a consequence of winning the cup, Tosno were qualified to represent Russia in the following season's Europa League group stage, pending UEFA licensing, which would have marked the club's first ever appearance in a major European competition.
 However, immediately following the cup victory, Russian Football Union president Aleksandr Alayev announced that Tosno had missed the deadlines for UEFA licensing applications and would therefore not be eligible to participate in the competition.
 They were relegated from the Russian Premier League on the last day of the 2017–18 season after losing 0–5 to FC Ufa.

-On 30 May 2018, Russian National Football League announced that Tosno failed on its appeal to obtain the FNL license for the 2018–19 season and will be forced to apply for the third-tier Russian Professional Football League license, sealing a two-level relegation.
-On 9 June 2018, the founder of FORT Group (the company that owned the team), Maxim Levchenko, announced that the team is officially dissolved.

 Domestic history

 Stadium

 In November 2014, it was announced that FC Tosno are planning to build a new home stadium in Tosno.
 Its capacity was expected to be over 10,000 seats and it was to be completed before the start of the 2015–16 season.
 Those plans were not realised.

 In the 2017–18 season, the club played their home games at the Petrovsky stadium in St. Petersburg, which previously hosted the home matches of FC Zenit.
 The stadium has a capacity of 20,985.